 Imputation describes the process of replacing missing values with existing or estimated values using auxiliary variables to obtain a complete data set.
 Imputation is usually done at the item level and allows working with a complete data set.
 GESIS has many years of experience in the use of imputation procedures and advises on the appropriate imputation strategy for the respective survey data set.

-We have compiled a range of information and practice-oriented assistance for frequently requested advisory topics.
-These already answer a large number of questions that arise during the preparation and analysis of data.
-You can find them under Basic knowledge.
+We have compiled various sets of information and hands-on guidelines on frequently occurring consulting topics.
+These already answer many questions that may arise when planning a study and collecting data.
+You can find this information under Basic Knowledge.

 Our consulting services in the form of 'helping you to help yourself' are free of charge.
 Additionally, we are happy to support you with more in-depth services, which are fee-based.
-You will find further information in our pricing overview (link will follow shortly).
+You will find further information in our pricing overview.
+(74 kB)